miamiww/Big-Tech-Detective/README.md

 ```

 To install:

-download / clone the repo
+1. download / clone the repo
-fire up chrome and navigate to chrome://extensions/
+2. fire up chrome and navigate to [chrome://extensions/](chrome://extensions/)
-toggle that "developer mode" switch in the upper right hand corner
+3. toggle that "developer mode" switch in the upper right hand corner
-click "load unpacked" in the upper left and select the /app directory of the repo
+4. click "load unpacked" in the upper left and select the /app directory of the repo
-boom. you're done.
+5. boom. you're done.
+6. open up your new blocking tool by clicking its icon in the chrome toolbar